-Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 9.R.3.1, 9.R.3.3, 9.R.3.4, 9.V.1.2, 9.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Describe how simplistic use of figurative language relates to a stated mood in a text.
+Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 9.R.3.1, 9.R.3.3, 9.R.3.4, 9.V.1.2, 9.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Describe how simplistic uses of figurative language are related to a stated mood in a text.
 Compare or contrast ways authors have adapted mythical, classical, or religious texts.
 Describe an author's use of simple rhetoric, including appeals, devices, and figurative language.
-Determine the meaning of simple words and phrases by applying knowledge of: Basic context clues, figurative language, word relationships, reference materials, background knowledge, etymology, and/or derivations.
-Explain how simplistic use of figurative language is related to mood in a text.
+Determine the meaning of simple words and phrases by applying knowledge of: For example, your learner may be able to: Explain how simplistic uses of figurative language are related to mood in a text.
 Compare and contrast ways authors have adapted mythical, classical, or religious texts.
 Explain an author's use of simple rhetoric, including appeals, devices, and figurative language.
 Determine the meaning of words and phrases by applying knowledge of: Context clues, figurative language, word relationships, reference materials, background knowledge, etymology, and/or derivations.
 For example, your learner may be able to: Explain how complex uses of figurative language create mood in a text.
-Compare and contrast ways authors have adapted mythical, classical, or religious texts.
+Compare and contrast ways authors have created complex adaptations of mythical, classical, or religious texts.
 Explain an author's use of complex rhetoric, including appeals, devices, and figurative language.
 Determine the meaning of complex words and phrases by applying knowledge of: Context clues, figurative language, word relationships, reference materials, background knowledge, etymology, and/or derivations.
-Next Steps (Ask follow-up questions such as How do you know?
-Where did you find it?, etc.) Read a variety of text types.
-For example, ask your learner to: • While reading a literary or informational text, look for examples of: • Figurative language that establishes mood, rhetorical devices, and rhetorical appeals, • Common word roots. • Watch a movie that has been adapted from a literary text.
-Discuss a related text or article about the similarities and differences between the adaption and the original text. • Review song lyrics from various genres to identify and describe the mood created Read a variety of text types.
-For example, ask your learner to: • While reading a literary or informational text, look for examples of: • Figurative language that establishes mood, rhetorical devices, and rhetorical appeals, • Common word roots. • Watch a movie that has been adapted from a literary text.
-Discuss a related text or article about the similarities and differences between the adaption and the original text. • Review song lyrics from various genres to identify and describe the mood created Read a variety of text types.
-For example, ask your learner to: • While reading a literary or informational text, look for examples of: • Figurative language that establishes mood, rhetorical devices, and rhetorical appeals, • Common word roots. • Watch a movie that has been adapted from a literary text.
-Discuss a related text or article about the similarities and differences between the adaption and the original text. • Review song lyrics from various genres to identify and describe the mood created
+Next Steps (Ask follow-up questions such as How do you know?, Where did you find it?, etc.) Read a variety of text types.
+For example, ask your learner to: Read a literary or informational text.
+Look for examples and describe the importance of: Figurative language, rhetorical devices, and rhetorical appeals that contribute to mood.
+Rhetorical devices and rhetorical appeals.
+Common word roots.
+Watch a movie that has been adapted from a literary text.
+Discuss the impact of the similarities and differences Read a variety of text types.
+For example, ask your learner to: Read a literary or informational text.
+Look for examples and explain the importance of: Figurative language, rhetorical devices, and rhetorical appeals that contribute to mood.
+Rhetorical devices and rhetorical appeals.
+Common word roots.
+Watch a movie that has been adapted from a literary text.
+Discuss the impact of the similarities and differences Read a variety of text types.
+For example, ask your learner to: Read a literary or informational text.
+Look for examples and thoroughly explain the importance of: Figurative language, rhetorical devices, and rhetorical appeals that contribute to mood.
+Rhetorical devices and rhetorical appeals.
+Common word roots.
+Watch a movie that has been adapted from a literary text.
+Discuss the impact of the similarities and differences